graphql/graphql-spec/spec/Section 3 -- Type System.md

 as `4`) input value should be coerced to ID as appropriate for the ID formats a given GraphQL server expects.
 Any other input value, including float input values (such as `4.0`), must raise a query error indicating an incorrect type.

+### Custom Scalars

+In addition to GraphQL's built-in scalars, a type system may add additional custom scalars which provide specific semantic meaning.

+For example, a type system might define a scalar called `Time` which, while serialized as `String`, promises to conform to ISO-8601.
+When querying a field of type `Time`, you can then rely on the ability to parse the result with an ISO-8601 parser and use a client-specific primitive for time.

+Another example of a potentially useful custom scalar is `Url`, which serializes as `String`, but is guaranteed by the server to be a valid URL.

+**Serialize as type**

+A custom scalar may provide a built-in scalar type which describes how the custom scalar is serialized.
+This provides more information for how execution responses are query variable inputs are coerced.
+If provided, this built-in scalar can be used both for improved validation results and stricter guarantees during execution.

+While a custom scalar type is not required to provide a serialize as type, if one is provided it must be one of the built-in scalar types (`Int`, `Float`, `String`, `Boolean`, `ID`).

+**Result Coercion**

+If a custom scalar provides a built-in scalar type which it serializes as, then that custom scalar must coerce using the same rules as that built-in scalar type.
+Using the example above, if a custom scalar `Time` declares it serializes as a `String`, then the result of a field of type `Time` must produce a `String`, which may be subject to additional coercion rules specific to the custom scalar type.

+If a custom scalar does not provide a built-in scalar type which it serializes as, then since this coercion behavior is not observable to clients of the GraphQL server, the precise rules of coercion are left to the implementation, and the serialized form will not be known ahead of time.

+**Input Coercion**

+If a custom scalar provides a built-in scalar type which it serializes as, then that custom scalar should accept the same kinds of input which that built-in scalar type accepts and must produce an error for the kinds of input for which that built-in scalar type would produce an error.
+Using the example above, if a custom scalar `Time` declares it serializes as a `String`, then it should accept `String` values and must not accept `Int` or `Float` values as input.

+A custom scalar may provide additional rules for coercing input values as implementation details, producing a query error when it deems necessary.

+If a custom scalar does not provide a built-in scalar type which it serializes as, then since this input coercion behavior is not observable to clients of the GraphQL server, the precise rules of coercion are left to the implementation, and the allowed input values will not be known ahead of time.

 ### Objects